Bercy station (Paris Métro): Platforms

 The platforms of the two lines are of standard configuration.
 Two per stopping point, they are separated by the metro tracks located in the centre.
 A connection connects the two tunnels, between the track direction Mairie de Saint-Ouen of Line 14 and the track direction Étoile of Line 6.

 Line 6 station has an elliptical vault.
-The decoration is of the style used for most Métro stations, bevelled white ceramic tiles cover the walls, vault and tympanums, while lighting is provided by two tube-canopies.
+The decoration is of the style used for most Métro stations, bevelled white ceramic tiles cover the walls, vault and tunnel exits, while lighting is provided by two tube-canopies.
 The advertising frames are metallic; the name of the station is inscribed in Parisine font on enamelled plaques.
 The platforms are equipped with wooden slatted benches.

 The architecture of the station of Line 14 follows the principles defined by Bernard Kohn for the whole of Line 14 since 1991, both in the choice of materials (light concrete ceilings, wood on the walls, floor tiles) and for lighting and ceiling height.
 The platforms are also wider than those of the other lines.
 The name of the station is written in Parisine font on backlit panels embedded in the walls and on stickers affixed to the platform facades.